← Back to insights

 How to use it

-- Iterate in the same session.
-"Bigger headline, less padding, teal accent" — Claude updates it instantly.
+3. Iterate in the same session.
+Ask for a bigger headline, less padding, or a teal accent, and Claude updates it instantly.

 Frequently asked questions